mithi/deep-blueberry/src/ch0-introduction.md

 This self-learning plan is split into five modules and designed to be completed in five weekends.
-Per module, you might want to take about three hours to digest the theory plus an additional five or more hours to experiment with available code.
+Per module, you might want to take about four hours to digest the theory plus an additional six or more hours to experiment with available code.

 ## Prerequisites
 1. Familiarity with basic multivariate calculus, linear algebra, probability, statistics
     - `2018-Mar` [Niklas Donges: Basic Linear Algebra for Deep Learning][a4]
     - `2018-Jul` [Terence Parr et al: The Matrix Calculus You Need For Deep Learning][a5]
+    - `2018-Dec` [laxman vija: Probability + Stats in the context of deep learning][a6]
 2. Coding experience with Python or any other programming language
     - [SoloLearn: Python][a1] | [Jay Alammar: NumPy Intro][a2] | [Stanford: NumPy Intro][a3]